Tax-Justice-Network/unitary-taxation/README.md

 ```
 conda env create -f environment.yml

-conda activate ibfd_scraper
+conda activate sotj_profit_shifting_estimates
 ```
 ### Visual Studio Code

 After running the code above in Terminal, you still have to select the environment in VSCode.
-Click `F1`, select `Python: Select Interpreter`, click `Enter` and select the one that has `ibfd_scraper` in brackets.
+Click `F1`, select `Python: Select Interpreter`, click `Enter` and select the one that has `sotj_profit_shifting_estimates` in brackets.
 If you don't see the environment in the list, reload VS Code.

 <br />